 Many people who have inflammatory bowel disease (IBD) also find that they have symptoms of abdominal bloating or distention.
 One cause of this uncomfortable problem may be gas in the digestive tract.
-Bloating can be painful, embarrassing, and can limit your wardrobe choices to elastic waistbands.
+Bloating can be painful, embarrassing, and can limit your wardrobe choices to pants with elastic waistbands.
 Fortunately there are several ways to deal with gas and bloating.

 Causes Of Gas And Bloating